peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public System.Collections.Generic.ICollection Values { get; }

 Gets a collection of the values of this CBOR object.
-If this object is a map, returns one value for each key in the map in an undefined order.
-If this is an array, returns all the values of the array in the order they are listed.
+If this object is a ap, returns one value for each key in the map in an undefined order.
+If his is an array, returns all the values of the array in the order they re listed.

 <b>Returns:</b>